Pincer-org/Pincer/docs/interactions.rst

     async def ping(self, ctx: MessageContext, arg1: str, arg2: str):
         return "pong"

-    # Must have a user parameter.
+    # Must have a parameter for users.
 User can be a GuildMember.
+All User
-    # (All User methods are available to guild Member)
+    # methods are available to GuildMember because GuildMember inherits from
+    # User.
     async def user_ping(self, ctx: MessageContext, user: User): return "pong"

-    # Must have a message parameter
+    # Must have a parameter for messages.
     async def message_ping(self, ctx: MessageContext, message: UserMessage): return "pong"